 Your Nose Knows! – A hands-on, nose-on table demonstration of how NOAA Fisheries inspectors check seafood quality.
 Put your nose to the test to see if you can tell “What’s that smell?!”

-The Nation’s Nautical Chartmaker – Before digital images and bulk printing, nautical charts were hand-engraved on copperplates and reproduced on single printing presses.
-See an actual printing press, historic copperplate engraving, and printed chart from the 19th century chartmakers: the U.S. Coast and Geodetic Survey, a NOAA predecessor agency.
+The Nation’s Nautical Chartmaker – Before digital images and “printing on demand,” nautical charts were hand-engraved on copper plates and reproduced on single printing presses.
+See an actual historic printing press, historic copper plate engraving, and printed charts produced by 19th century chartmakers: the U.S. Coast and Geodetic Survey, a NOAA predecessor agency.

 Ocean Acidification – Decades of ocean observations show that carbon dioxide absorbed by the ocean is changing the chemistry of the seawater, a process called ocean acidification.
 Learn how this change in the ocean’s chemistry will affect life in the ocean and those who depend on it.

-Meet Sanctuary Sam – Don’t miss this chance to meet Sanctuary Sam, the National Marine Sanctuaries Spokes-Sea Lion, and use your creative side to decorate a construction paper whale hat that you can take with you!
+Whale Tail Hats – Use your creative side and artistic talents to decorate a construction paper whale hat that you can take with you!